Skip to content

 Two-day snowfall records were set in Erie and Genesee counties, where 3 to 4 feet of snow was commonly reported.

-The Baron Forecast Model compared to actual snowfall estimates from the Buffalo Blizzard of 2022.
+The Baron Forecast Model compared snowfall estimates from the Buffalo Blizzard of 2022.

-Even extreme events such as these were no match for the exclusive Baron forecast model.
-The movie above compares the model run two days prior to the event with a post-storm analysis of snowfall amounts.
+Extreme events like these were no match for the exclusive Baron forecast model.
+The movie above compares the model run two days before the event with a post-storm analysis of snowfall amounts.

 Atmospheric Rivers Erase Most of California's Drought